avipars/Flipper-Combo/GPIO_BOARDS.md

 * [CC1101 SubGhz 433Mhz Board](https://s.click.aliexpress.com/e/_Dd17tsN)

+    Pins:

+        Plugs into all 18 GPIO Pins and the board has the pins numbered accordingly

+        In practice, there are only visible traces to a subset of those

     Works natively in the Sub-Ghz App

     Can receive signals in the general sub-ghz range, but it is advised only to send signals that are 433Mhz to reduce risk of damaging antenna and/or board.